-St. Martin’s Church in Moste village is one of the oldest and most beautiful sacral jewels in Slovenia and the oldest sacral structure in the Breznica Parish.
+St. Martin’s Church in the village of Moste is one of the oldest and most beautiful sacral jewels in Slovenia and the oldest sacral structure in the Breznica parish.
 The church dates back to the pre-Romanesque era.
-It is a single-aisle church with late Gothic features and frescoes on the interior dating to 1430.
-The most important is depicting the martyr’s death of the apostles.
-After this work, the author of the fresco got his name, the “Žirovnica master”.
-The altar dates to 1638 and the remaining church furnishings are from the 19th century.
-In the area around the church evidence of a burial ground from late Antiquity and the period of early Slavic settlement has also been discovered and the area has been officially protected as an archaeological monument.
+It is a single-aisle church with late gothic features and frescoes on the interior dating to 1430.
+The most important depicts the martyrs death of the apostles.
+Following completion of this work, the author of the fresco became known as the “Žirovnica master”.
+The altar dates to 1638 and the other church furnishings are from the 19th century.
+Around the church evidence of a burial ground from late Antiquity and the period of early Slavic settlement has also been discovered and the area has been officially protected as an archaeological monument.

-Rodine village with the Church of St. Clement used to be an important religious centre as in medieval times this was where the parish was located, later also the parish of Breznica.
-The church with a cemetery and enclosing walls is one of the oldest monuments of sacral architecture in this part of Upper Carniola.
+St. Clement’s church is located in the village of Rodine which used to be an important religious centre as in medieval times it was the seat of the parish, and later also the seat of the parish of Breznica.
+The church with a cemetery and enclosing walls is one of the oldest monuments of sacral architecture in this part of Gorenjska.
 There is evidence that a religious building was built on the site in the second half of the 10th century.
 Its Romanesque foundations date back to the 11th century.
 A later gothic structure burned down and the Baroque church seen today was built in 1692.
 The church was renovated in 1876 to repair extensive damage to the roof and spire.

-The church of St. Cantius was first mentioned in 1468 and is a Baroque structure with a belfry from 1764, but there is evidence that it replaced an earlier Romanesque structure.
-Fragments of 15th-century frescoes survive on the southern wall.
+St. Cantius’ church was first mentioned in 1468 and is a baroque structure with a belfry from 1764, but there is evidence that it replaced an earlier Romanesque structure.
+Fragments of 15th-century frescoes remain on the southern wall.
 A unique feature of this church is its fresco of St. George killing a dragon.
-The main altar is consecrated to St. Cantius, and one of the side altars to St. Anthony the Great with the folk name Anton Kračman, patron of stock farmers and butchers.
-On St. Anthony the Great day, farmers used to bring pork legs and sausages into the church and ask the saint to bless their livestock with health.
-Those delicacies were then sold at an auction, and unsold meat was given away to the poor.
+The main altar is consecrated to St. Cantius, and one of the side altars to St. Anthony the Great with the folk name Anton Kračman, the patron of livestock farmers and butchers.
+On the feast day of St. Anthony the Great, farmers used to bring pork legs and sausages into the church and ask the saint to bless their livestock with health.
+Those delicacies were then sold at auction, and any unsold meat was given away to the poor.

-The Church of Our Lady of Sorrows is one of the youngest churches in Breznica Parish.
+The Church of Our Lady of Sorrows is one of the youngest churches in the Breznica parish.
 It was built in 1821, based on an architectural plan by the architect Blasio Zamolo from Gemona.
-Before that, the parish was situated in Rodine village.
-Franc Salezij Christian, a priest at the time, decided to build the church in the centre of the parish and had it measured for those purposes.
-This is how a new church was built in Breznica.
-The church in Breznica is painted with classical frescoes.
+Prior to that, the seat of the parish was in the village of Rodine.
+Franc Salezij Christian, a priest at the time, decided to build the church in the centre of the parish and had it measured for those purposes, which is why a new church was built in Breznica.
+The church is painted with classical frescoes.
 The large marble altar is the work of three masters: Janez Vurnik, Janez Vurnik Jr. and Franc Ksaver Zajec.
-A unique feature of the church is the baptistery, created by famous Slovene architect Jože Plečnik.
+A unique feature of the church is the baptistery, created by the famous Slovene architect Jože Plečnik.

-St. Lawrence’s church above Zabreznica village is unique for its position and today’s appearance.
-It stands on a cliff above Zabreznica where the views of the landscape are magnificent.
-It was positioned there as a view point during the Turkish invasions.
-The church was abandoned in 1821 when the new parish church was built in the nearby village Breznica.
+St. Lawrence’s church above the village of Zabreznica has a unique position and appearance.
+It stands on a cliff above Zabreznica from where there are magnificent views of the surrounding landscape.
+The church was positioned there as a viewpoint during the Turkish invasions.
+It was abandoned in 1821 when a new parish church was built in the nearby village of Breznica.

-In the 1990s, locals build a new church on the Romanesque foundations using volunteers.
-The church today is a reconstruction of the old gothic church.
-The interior is decorated with the Stations of the Cross, painted by academic painter Janez Bernik, while the exterior is decorated with the image of St. Christophe- the patron of travelers, a mosaic work of art by academic artist Andrej Jemc.
-A unique feature of the St. Lawrence church is a presbytery, painted with wild flowers that can be found around the church; work by a local artist Marija Smolej.
+In the 1990s, local volunteers built a new church on the Romanesque foundations.
+The present-day appearance of the church is a reconstruction of the old gothic church.
+The interior is decorated with the Stations of the Cross, painted by the academic painter Janez Bernik, while the exterior is decorated with an image of St. Christopher – the patron saint of travellers, as well as a mosaic by the academic artist Andrej Jemc.
+A unique feature of St. Lawrence’s church is the presbytery which is painted with wild flowers that can be found around the church, the work of local artist Marija Smolej.